pleo-io/prop/README.md

 ### PropFactory

-`PropFactory` takes a property name and a parse function and must return a `Prop<X>`.
-The default implementation is `ArchaiusPropFactory`.
+`PropFactory` takes a property name, a parse function and a default value, and must return a `Prop<X>`.
+The default implementation is `CommonsConfigPropFactory`.

 ### ParserFactory

-`ParserFactory` takes a `java.reflect.Type` and returns a `java.util.Function` that can transform a `String` into an instace of the right Type.
+`ParserFactory` takes a `java.reflect.Type` and returns a lambda that can transform a `String` into an instance of the right Type.
 The default implementation is `JacksonParserFactory`.

 ### Other